FrBosquet/100-days-of-code/r1-log.md

 ### R1D14
 Today i used and event listener to get the scroll height in my page and update the section selected and the header color https://github.com/FrBosquet/franpress/commit/a6a7aa76795b876fd37f9d77eeaa2c02aa7eb96c

+### R1D15
+Today i spent some time writing what i have done to build the blog mock components in my current blog